 If you’re searching for a secured credit card that offers a flexible security deposit and no annual fees, then you’re looking for the Capital One Secured Mastercard.
-Unlike most secured cards that will require you to put down at least 90%—if not all—of your credit line’s value in a security deposit, the Capital One Secured Mastercard will allow you to put down a security deposit that’s a smaller fraction of your credit line’s worth.
+Unlike many secured cards that will require you to put down at least 90%—if not all—of your credit line’s value in a security deposit, the Capital One Secured Mastercard will allow you to put down a security deposit that’s a smaller fraction of your credit line’s worth.

 Depending on your creditworthiness, you’ll be able to provide a security deposit that’s as small as 25% of your credit line with the Capital One Secured Mastercard.
 Plus, if you can’t pay all of your security deposit upfront, you’ll be able to pay it in installments, as long as you’ve paid the full amount within 80 days.

-The Discover it® Secured Card—No Annual Fee is one of the rare secured credit cards that doesn’t charge annual fees.
+The Discover it® Secured Card—No Annual Fee is one of the few secured credit cards that doesn’t charge annual fees.
 It goes one step further by waiving foreign transaction fees and over-the-limit fees, as well as your first late payment fee.
 Its minimum deposit is an affordable $200.

 Discover also makes it easy to graduate to unsecured credit cards.
 Every seven months, the bank automatically reviews your account to see if your on-time payments qualify you for an upgrade.